stumpapp/stump/README.md

 docker start stump # runs the container
 ```

 As of now, you'll need to make the `source` and `target` paths match.
-So if you keep your libraries in `/Users/user/Library/comics`, you'll need to mount `/Users/user/Library/comics` to both.
+So if you keep your libraries in `/Users/user/Library`, you'll need to bind `/Users/user/Library` to both `source` and `target`.
 This will eventually change to be more flexible.

 ## Contributing